Amanuel2000/Shopping_Cart/README.md

 # Shopping_Cart
-A simple "Add to Cart Project" using React, Type Script, Mantine and Redux for state anagment
+A simple "Add to Cart Project" using React, Type Script and bootstrap.
+I have used Vite to running the development server